aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-diagrams/create-layout-and-auto-fit-shapes/_index.md

 1. Call the Diagram class' Layout method by passing LayoutOptions.
 1. Call the the Diagram class' Save method to write the Visio file.
 #### **Compact Tree Style Programming Sample**
-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Diagrams-LayOutShapesInCompactTreeStyle-LayOutShapesInCompactTreeStyle.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Diagrams-LayOutShapesInCompactTreeStyle-LayOutShapesInCompactTreeStyle.java" >}}
 ## **Auto-fit the Visio Diagram**
 Aspose.Diagram API supports auto-fitting of the Visio drawing.
 This feature operation helps to bring outside shapes inside the Visio page boundary.